Chris Hughton: Brighton & Hove Albion

 On 31 December 2014, Hughton was announced as the new man in charge of Championship side Brighton & Hove Albion on a three-and-a-half-year contract.
 His first match in-charge ended with a 2–0 win at Brentford in the third round of the FA Cup on 3 January 2015.
 In May 2016, Hughton signed a new four-year contract which would run until June 2020.

 By April 2017 with three games left to go, Hughton had guided Brighton to the top of the 2016–17 EFL Championship earning the club automatic promotion to the Premier League after a 2–1 win at home to Wigan.
-Brighton and Hughton lost their next two games to Norwich City and Bristol City.
-The final game of that campaign saw Brighton draw away at Aston Villa 1–1 which allowed Newcastle United to jump above them by one point and missing out on crowning the club champions of the Championship.
+They led Newcastle by seven points with nine to play for, but lost their next two games to Norwich City and Bristol City before drawing 1-1 at Aston Villa, allowing Newcastle to take the title as they won their remaining three matches.

 On 9 March 2018, Hughton won Premier League Manager of the Month award for February and became the first black manager to win the prize.
 He guided Brighton to 15th place in their first season in the Premier League, securing their status in the division with a 1–0 home victory against Manchester United.

-On 13 May 2019, despite leading the club to safety again with a 17th place finish, Hughton was sacked by Brighton following a run of only three wins in 23 games in the Premier League, leaving the club and only two points clear of relegation at the end of the 2018–19 season.
+On 13 May 2019, despite leading the club to safety again with a 17th-place finish and leading them to the FA Cup semi-finals (where they lost to eventual winners Manchester City), Hughton was sacked by Brighton following a run of only three wins in 23 games in the Premier League, leaving the club only two points clear of relegation at the end of the 2018–19 season.

 Nottingham Forest

 On 6 October 2020, Hughton was appointed manager of EFL Championship club Nottingham Forest, following Sabri Lamouchi's dismissal earlier in the day.
 Hughton's first game as Forest manager was a 1–0 win away at Blackburn Rovers on 17 October 2020.
-After taking over a Forest side that were bottom of the Championship table with zero points, Hughton guided Forest to a 17th place position in his first season in charge, finishing nine points above the relegation zone.
+After taking over a Forest side that were bottom of the Championship table with zero points, Hughton guided Forest to a 17th-place position in his first season in charge, finishing nine points above the relegation zone.
 During Hughton's first season in charge, Forest were a well organised team with a good defensive record, but often struggled to score goals.

 Ahead of the new season, Hughton was faced with the task of rebuilding his Forest side into a team capable of challenging for promotion.
 Hughton was faced with seven players out of contract, five loan players returning to their parent clubs and four more players told that they were free to leave, meaning a substantial rebuild was required.
 Hughton felt that improving Nottingham Forest's attacking threat should be their main priority in the summer transfer window.
 On 16 September 2021, Hughton was dismissed after gaining just one point in Forest's opening seven matches of the season.
 This was Forest's worst start to a season since 1913.